 Competition for the best graffiti has come to the international stage at the ProJam Competition.
 The Graffiti ProJam is a gathering held in Mexico City, Mexico where the most talented graffiti and street artists come out and strut their best stuff.
 It’s a time to show the world that graffiti is a legitimate, widely accepted art form.
 It’s an opportunity to see and to be seen.

 Not only artists show up at ProJam, but representatives from community governments, private galleries, small and large businesses are all in attendance.
 They are there to surmise how artists in this very trendy genre can be influential in their business.
-Small family owned concerns like pest control service to large titans of industry like Goodyear Tire and Rubber, come in to see how this unique, one of a kind portrayal of society can be used to promote their products and services.
+Locally run and family owned concerns like plumbing services in Kansas City MO to large titans of industry like Goodyear Tire and Rubber, come in to see how this unique, one of a kind portrayal of society can be used to promote their products and services.

 Continue Reading “In the Eyes of the World”